plotly/plotly.js/README.md

 Please note that the `scatter` trace is currently included in all bundles and cannot be removed.
 [This behaviour may change in the future](https://github.com/plotly/plotly.js/pull/5535), so we recommend that you explicitly include `scatter` anyway if you need it in your bundle.

-If not specified otherwise all transforms are included in the bundle.
+By default all transforms are included in the bundle.
-Use `transforms` option to specify which transforms should be included.
+Use the `transforms` option to specify which should be included.
 ```
 npm run partial-bundle -- --transforms sort,filter
 ```